kienpro9a/code-intern-project/README.md

-# This code doesn't work, even if it have correct api, because it just a copy of my code in the main project
+# This code doesn't work, even if it have correct api, because i just copy some of my code in the main project